Rehash

 Genesis 20:17-18, Jasher 20:30

-So Abraham prayed to God: and God healed Abimelech, and his wife, and his maidservants; and they bore children.
-For the LORD had fast closed up all the wombs of the house of Abimelech, because of Sarah Abraham’s wife.
+Abraham prayed to God, and God healed Abimelech, his wife, and his maidservants so that they could have children again.
+For the Lord had completely closed every womb in Abimelech’s household because of Sarah, Abraham’s wife.

 Resolution